 The Library limits its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in obligations guaranteed by the United States Government or securities issued by agencies of the United States Government that are explicitly guaranteed by the United States Government and Illinois Funds.
-Illinois Funds and IMET are rated AAA to AA by a national rating agency.
+Illinois Funds are rated AAAm by S&P and IMET is rated Aaa by Moody's.